4GeeksAcademy/python-lists-loops-programming-exercises/exercises/03-flip_list/README.md

-# `15` Instructions from your teacher:
+# `03` Flip list

+#📝Instructions:
-Using a loop, invert the "arr" list.
+1. Using a loop, invert the "arr" list.

 ```js
 Initial list:  [45, 67, 87, 23, 5,  32, 60]